foodfight/showz/scripts/episode-29-surge.md

 * What have been some of the challenges in building your own data store?
 * Disaster porn - Share one or two stories about some of your disasters?
 * Infrastructure as Code - The Food Fight Show is generally focused on topics of interest to anyone interested in "DevOps" but we also have a bias towards Chef.
 It would be interesting to hear about the tools you're using for managing your infrastructure.

+ * Why on earth would you build your own database today?
+ * Why not just shard your database?
+ * Can't you buy time with bigger hardware?
+ * Cassandra, Voldemort, Riak, etc.
+ * What do you get "out-of-the-box" with Berkeley
+ * Are you using the C version or the Java version of Berkeley?

 Picks<a name="picks"></a>
 -----